Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A brief introduction of yourself and your qualifications

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

 - Providing a professional closing and your contact details

-Here’s an example the resume letter:
+Here’s an example how to write a resume

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced professional in [Your field] I am confident that I will be a great fit for this position.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced person in your field I believe that I’d be an ideal candidate for this role.

 Thank you for considering my application.
-I am looking forward to getting in touch with you.
+I am looking forward to hearing from you.

 Sincerely,